 Wheel of Life Tibetan Buddhismhttp://www.sacred-texts.com/earth/boe/boe18.htm (From The Buddhism of Tibet, or, Lamaism; L. Austine Waddell, 1899.) p.
 108

 Notice the serpent, boar and rooster found in the centre of the Wheel of Life.
 These figures represent the three different figures in the Dogon religion.
-The serpent symbolizes the Nummo, the boar, the Mistress of Speech, (Seventh Ancestor) and the rooster, the Jackal.
+The boar is a sacrificial figure and often appears in association with the sacrifice of the male Jackal.
+The Master (Mistress) of Speech was also sacrificed, and in this instance, the boar is being identified with her.
+The serpent symbolizes the Nummo, and the rooster, the Jackal.
 This Gorgon figure holds the wheel in the same fashion that the frog regenetrix Sheela Na gig, the Aztec goddess Coatlicue and the animal figure at Gobekli Tepe position their hands beside their navels or vulvas.
 In the bottom left section of the Wheel of Life, crouched pregnant figures hold open their navels.
-I find these crouched figures very strange and in some instances remind me of ants, which was a symbol of Mother Earth in the Dogon religion.
+I find these crouched figures very strange and in some instances remind me of ants, which was a symbol of Mother Earth and the first humans in the Dogon religion.
 A ant image also appears at Gobekli Tepe.
 On this image of the Wheel of Life, a bull, a Jackal figure, is shown on the top left and a cow, symbolizing the Nummo, is on the top right.
 Everything associated with the Nummo always appeared on the right side of the Dogon sanctuary and everything symbolizing humans and the Jackal appeared on the left.Dorey, Day of the Fish pp.180-181

 Celtic Pictish Drosten Stone (front)©Robert Hill